EpicEricEE/typst-plugins/src/unify.typ

 // - group-sep: The seperator between digit groups.
 // - raw-unit: Whether to transform the unit or keep the raw string.
 // - unit-space: Space between units.
-// - per: How to format unit fractions.
+// - per: How to format fractions.
 #let qty(
   value,
   unit,